-There is no pull.
+If the Misconduct Penalty is accepted, there is no pull.
 If the penalty is against the receiving team, the disc is put into play at the brick mark in the end zone they are defending.
 If the penalty is against the pulling team, the receiving team puts the disc into play at the brick mark closest to the end zone they are attacking.
 Each team may substitute players as usual, and normal time limits apply.